Animations about vaccination, Covid, HIV and pregnancy

 Covid at home – Caring for those vulnerable to Covid

-How to look after someone who is at a higher risk of becoming seriously ill at home.
+How do you look after someone who is at a higher risk of becoming seriously ill at home?
 This short film emphasises the need to get medical advice early and to continue taking other medications.

 Zimbabwe version: English | Shona